Former Deer Lodge hospital to be sold at auction

 “Everything works,” Sager said, “but it is expensive to continue to keep it heated and functional.
 But when we were going to tear it down, we got a lot of interest from people who did not want it demolished.
 So we had it reappraised and are going to put it up for sale again.”

 County Planner Amanda Cooley said Brownfield funds are available to do a review of asbestos on the property.
-We are currently in phase one of analysis, but no contractor yet, she said.
+The analysis is currently in phase one, but there's no contractor yet, she said.